FitNest-AI/Fitnest-backend/docs/Goal.md

 # Goal

-This Api will be used to authenticate new user
+This Api will be used to provide Goal Data.

-## 1.fetchAllGoalData
+## 1. Fetch All Goals Data

 **HTTP Request**